Insights

 Non-compliance to such regulations can have severe implications – from hefty financial penalties, to reputational risk.

-Beyond compliance, identifying vulnerability allows businesses to do so much more for their customers, offering a more personalized and meaningful service – which we’ll dive into more now.
+Beyond compliance, identifying sensitivity and acknowledging vulnerable circumstances allows businesses to do so much more for their customers, offering a more personalized and meaningful service – which we’ll dive into more now.

 Identifying vulnerability is one thing – but you’ll need to act on the information you have to really bring about tangible change for your customers.
 Here’s three ways you can do exactly that: